sparksammy/sparksammycom/blog.md

 ***8/30/17: Plans to prevent future shutdowns...***
 I am currently sorting out plans to prevent future server shutdowns, to save bandwidth, and in case I have to get Verizon/Sattelite/Other (similarly priced) internet in the near future.
 These plans include, but are not limited to:
-  - Merging Sparksammy Experimental into Sparksammy.tk
+  - Merging Sparksammy Experimental into Sparksammy.tk (EDIT: now called test site)
-  - Using a host for ROFLcraft Minecraft Server
+  - Using a host for ROFLcraft Minecraft Server (Done, come visit.
+Will be added too homepage soon.)
-  - Making a store to sell my photography and MIDIs.
+  - Making a store to sell my photography and MIDIs. (done. on homepage.)
   - Making sure everything is backed up to the "SparksammyArchive".